-The Underwriters named below, for whom Deutsche Morgan Grenfell Inc. and PaineWebber Incorporated are acting as representatives (the "Representatives"), have severally agreed, subject to the terms and conditions contained in the Underwriting Agreement (the form of which is filed as an exhibit to the Company's Registration Statement, of which this Prospectus Supplement is a part), to purchase from the Company the respective number of shares of Common Stock indicated below opposite their respective names.
+The Underwriters named below (the "Underwriters") have severally agreed, subject to the terms and conditions contained in the Underwriting Agreement (the form of which is filed as an exhibit to the Company's Registration Statement, of which this Prospectus Supplement is a part), to purchase from the Company the respective number of shares of Common Stock indicated below opposite their respective names.
 The Underwriters are committed to purchase all of the shares, if they purchase any.

 Name Number of Shares

-Deutsche Morgan Grenfell Inc
+Deutsche Morgan Grenfell Inc PaineWebber Incorporated 1,000,000 1,000,000

-PaineWebber Incorporated

 Total 2,000,000

-The Underwriting Agreement provides that the obligations of the several Underwriters thereunder are subject to approval of certain legal matters by counsel and to various other conditions.
+The Underwriting Agreement provides that the obligations of the Underwriters thereunder are subject to approval of certain legal matters by counsel and to various other conditions.

-The Representatives have advised the Company that the Underwriters propose initially to offer the Common Stock to the public on the terms set forth on the cover page of this Prospectus Supplement.
-The Underwriters may allow to selected dealers (who may include the Underwriters) a concession of not more than \$ per share.
-The selected dealers may allow a concession of not more than \$ to certain other dealers.
-After the Offering, the price, the concession and the reallowance and other selling terms may be changed by the Representatives.
+The Underwriters have advised the Company that the Underwriters propose initially to offer the Common Stock to the public on the terms set forth on the cover page of this Prospectus Supplement.
+The Underwriters may allow to selected dealers (who may include the Underwriters) a concession of not more than \$0.75 per share.
+The selected dealers may not allow a concession to other dealers.
+After the Offering, the price, the concession and the reallowance and other selling terms may be changed by the Underwriters.
 The Common Stock is offered subject to receipt and acceptance by the Underwriters, and to certain other conditions, including the right to reject orders in whole or in part.
 The Underwriters do not intend to sell any of the shares of Common Stock offered hereby to accounts for which they exercise discretionary authority.